 Centre of Wellbeing, Training & Culture (CWTC) is a community development organisation formed in 1987.
-In 1994 we registered as a charity and in June 1996 we opened a unique Skills learning, Health awareness and Cultural Centre in our current premises.
+In 1994 we registered as a charity and in June 1996 we opened a unique Skills Learning, Health Awareness and Cultural Centre in our premises.

 Rooted in the communities we serve, CWTC has been actively supporting and enabling the diverse communities of Rochdale for nearly 30 years.